shaner1/DataRepresentation/README.md

 ## Conclusion

 In conclusion, Im not completely happy with my submission.
 I wanted add a second table that users could write to and create a shopping list but didnt work.
 I kept getting 404 errors when trying to access a second database.
 The styling of the static pages changes whether opened directly or through the restful api and I couldn'f figure out why.
+I tried to get python anywhere working but couldnt: #http://shaner1.pythonanywhere.com/.
 ***

 ## Troubleshooting